MycroftAI/documentation/_posts/2018-08-01-mycrofts-world-tour.md

 ---
 ID: 39747
-post_title: 'Mycroft&#8217;s World Tour'
+post_title: Mycroft’s World Tour
 author: Kris Adair
-post_excerpt: 'Expanding the languages our voice assistant speaks makes Mycroft better.
-We&#039;re visiting near you to build our international community.'
+post_excerpt: "Expanding the languages our voice assistant speaks makes Mycroft better.
+We're visiting near you to build our international community."
 layout: post
 permalink: >
   http://mycroft.ai/blog/mycrofts-world-tour/
 published: true
 post_date: 2018-08-01 14:30:37
 ---
 <span style="font-weight: 400;">Mycroft is going global.
 Next week our CEO, Joshua Montgomery, is beginning a series of talks around international language support and community building.
 The first meetings were held in <strong>Reykjavik</strong>, <strong>Amsterdam</strong>, and <strong>Vienna</strong>.
-We've since hosted events in <strong>Berlin </strong>and <strong>Paris. </strong>Coming up are <strong>Madrid</strong>, <strong>Lisbon</strong>, and <strong>Barcelona. </strong>If you live in those cities, <a href="https://mycroft.ai/blog/mycrofts-world-tour/#help-mycroft-go-global">get in touch</a>!
+We've since hosted events in <strong>Berlin,</strong> <strong>Paris, Madrid </strong>and<strong> Lisbon. </strong>Coming up are <strong>Barcelona </strong>and<strong> London. </strong>If you live in those cities, <a href="https://mycroft.ai/blog/mycrofts-world-tour/#help-mycroft-go-global">get in touch</a>!
 We would love help in coordinating event locations and recruiting community members to get excited about Mycroft.</span>

 <span style="font-weight: 400;">A <a href="https://mycroft.ai/blog/languages-are-hard/" target="_blank" rel="noopener">diverse and international community</a> is invaluable to a voice assistant.
 Just by using Mycroft and Opting-In, we gain various accents to improve Wake Word spotting and STT.
 Exposing the technology to more people worldwide builds a base who can translate Mycroft into their local languages.</span>